baicalein/Capstone_ER/agent_system/README.md

-# agent_system
+## agent_system

-This directory contains the LangGraph-based multi-agent orchestration layer for the Capstone-ER project.
+This folder contains the LangGraph-based multi-agent orchestration layer for the roject.

-The agent system is responsible for translating clinical or operational intent into structured, verifiable artifacts (FHIR mappings, SMART scopes, scaffolds, and tests), without directly accessing raw FHIR data or live systems.
+The agent system is responsible for translating clinical or operational intent into structured, verifiable artifacts (FHIR mappings, SMART scopes, scaffolds, tests), without directly accessing raw FHIR data or live systems.
+Agents operate on *derived structure* and *schemas*, not patient data.
+Agents do not read raw FHIR JSON, or make network calls.

-## Design Principles
+### Design principles

 - **Orchestration, not execution**
 - **PHI-safe by construction**